Glossary of Different Types of Paper

 The craft was added to your Crafts.

-Learn how the weight of card stock is measured, and use this system to determine which card stock is right for your current project.
+Learn how the weight of cardstock is measured and use this system to determine which card stock is right for your current project.
 You'll also find smooth paper types and textured paper listed in this glossary.
 Get inspired to start a new project with something from this list of different types of paper and the projects shown below.

 The paper types below are often measured by lb (although there are a few different ways to measure paper, such at pt.), and the different weights tend to correspond with different thicknesses of paper.
 The lb measurement refers to the weight of 500 sheets of paper measuring a standard size before being cut down.
 The sizes are as follows:

 - Bond or Writing: 17" x 22" (cut to 8.5" x 11").
 Standard weight is 20 lb, with 16 lb as a lighter alternative and 24 lb as the heavier.
 Common for letterheads, photocopier paper, and laser printer paper.

 - Text: 25" x 38".
 These typically range from 60 lb to 100 lb.
 Stationery papers tend to come in text weight.

 - Cover: 24" x 36".
 This is a heavier grade paper that ranges from 60 lb to over 100 lb.
 It is used most often for postcards, business cards, etc.

 TIP!
 Click on any of the image links below to get to the project tutorial!